 Have the meaty munchies hit you yet?
 Good!
 The Canadian bacon and ham recipes below are the ideal way to sate your appetite.
 Plus, this is the perfect chance to taste-test all the differences we just discussed!

 The ideal holiday breakfast is an egg-benedict casserole.
-It’s stuffed with protein-rich eggs, Canadian bacon, robust English muffins, and delectable hollandaise sauce.
+It’s stuffed with protein-rich eggs, Canadian bacon, robust English muffins, and delectable hollandaise sauce (Bored of Hollandaise sauce?
+Why don’t you try Béarnaise Sauce for more of a challenge?).

 You can prepare this decadent, warm breakfast the night before, so it has plenty of time to soak all the flavors!
 All you need to do in the morning is preheat the oven and bake it.
 A tasty meal that may be prepared ahead of time is always appreciated — especially first thing in the morning.